dashbird/site/content/blog/serverless-influencers-interviews-2018.md

 A growing community of enthusiasts has emerged and we wanted to find out what these serverless evangelists predict for the future - when will serverless computing become the norm, who are the biggest winners/losers and  how to get more people to try it out?

-_These are unedited interviews, if you want to read a summary of it - go read this article! (link)_
 ___